thearn/CADRE-old/docs/launch.rst

 Example: Optimization of the CADRE orbital parameters
 ===========

-In this example problem, we will optimize the parameters of the CADRE satellite's orbit.
-This will demonstrate how to import individual components of the CADRE problem to construct new assemblies, along with the basic usage of OpenMDAO's derivative system.
+In this example, we will formulate a small-scale Assembly that will simply optimize the parameters of the CADRE satellite's orbit for the scientific utility of the mission alone.
+This will demonstrate how to import individual components of the CADRE problem to construct new assemblies, along with some basic usage of OpenMDAO's derivative system.

-Specifically, this problem seeks to optimize the values of orbital altitude, `right ascension node (RAAN) <https://en.wikipedia.org/wiki/Longitude_of_the_ascending_node>`_, `inclination <https://en.wikipedia.org/wiki/Orbital_inclination>`_, and `argument of perigee (arg. perigee) <https://en.wikipedia.org/wiki/Argument_of_periapsis>`_.
+Specifically, we will optimize the values of orbital altitude, `right ascension node (RAAN) <https://en.wikipedia.org/wiki/Longitude_of_the_ascending_node>`_, `inclination <https://en.wikipedia.org/wiki/Orbital_inclination>`_, and `argument of perigee (arg. perigee) <https://en.wikipedia.org/wiki/Argument_of_periapsis>`_.
-The objective of this optimization will be to produce an orbit that passes over the widest range of ground locations over the course of a fixed period of time (several days).
+The objective of this optimization will be to produce an orbit that passes over the widest range of ground locations over the course of a fixed period of time from launch (3 days).

-It's expected that this is achieved by a polar orbit, so that the dominant parameter of the problem is the inclination.
-But strictly as an example, we can use an optimizer to illustrate this for us.
+It's expected that this is achieved by a polar orbit, so that the dominant parameter of the problem is the orbital inclination.
+But strictly as an example, we can construct an assembly of components from CADRE and use an optimizer to illustrate this for us.

 Several CADRE components will be imported and used to build this problem:

-- The *Orbit_Initial()* component computes the initial position and velocity of the satellite based on apogee, perigee, RAAN, inclination, arg. perigee and true anomaly.
+- The **Orbit_Initial()** component computes the initial position and velocity of the satellite based on apogee, perigee, RAAN, inclination, arg. perigee and true anomaly.
 So all design parameters are inputs to this component.

-- The *Orbit_Dynamics()* takes that initial position and velocity and computed the position and velocity over a specified course of time.
+- The **Orbit_Dynamics()** takes that initial position and velocity and computed the position and velocity over a specified course of time.

-- *Comm_EarthSpin()* computes a quaternion that models the rotation of the earth over a course of time.
-This is then computed into rotation matrices by the *Comm_EarthSpnMtx()* component.
+- **Comm_EarthSpin()** computes a quaternion that models the rotation of the earth over a course of time.
+This is then computed into rotation matrices by the **Comm_EarthSpnMtx()** component.

 We will then define two additional components to include in this model:

-- *GroundLOC()* will take the earth spin rotation matrices over time (from Comm_EarthSpinMtx()) along with the satellite position vector over time (from *Orbit_Dynamics()*), and compute the corresponding ground locations beneath the satellite over time (in latitude and longitude).
+- **GroundLOC()** will take the earth spin rotation matrices over time (from **Comm_EarthSpinMtx()**) along with the satellite position vector over time (from **Orbit_Dynamics()**), and compute the corresponding ground locations beneath the satellite over time (in latitude and longitude).

-- *Uniformity()* will take an array of latitude or longitude values, and compute the maximum minus the minimum value.
+- **Uniformity()** will take an array of latitude or longitude values, and compute the maximum minus the minimum value.
 This will give a rough measure of how "spread out" the values are.
 We will use two of these components: one for latitude and one for longitude.
-Our objective function will be the negative of the sum of these two components
+Our objective function will be the negative of the sum of these two components, which we will define directly as an expression.

 Using these components, we will produce an OpenMDAO assembly with the following structure: